pranjalrai-iitd/ObsidianNotes.io/source/content/CURRENT AFFAIRS/CURRENT AFFAIRS - EDITORIALS/EXAMPLES FOR ESSAY & ETHICS.md

 ---
 ### **LANGUAGE**
 #Language
-> ***Language lies at the root of human identity, and to tamper with that is either poetry or treason.”*** —Terry Eagleton
+> ***"Language lies at the root of human identity, and to tamper with that is either poetry or treason.”*** —Terry Eagleton

 ---